RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ### 1.1.3.1 : Introduction to Robotics | Kinematics & Modeling

 Now that we have seen some basics notions, we move to an more in-depth exploration of kinematics and modeling.
-To start off, you may want to watch this short video that gives you an introduction of the meaning of kinematics and modeling and will present you how his videos will be strucured.
+To start off, you may want to watch this short video that gives you an introduction of the meaning of kinematics and modeling.

 ![Robotics 101: Full course for beginners](https://www.youtube.com/watch?v=K_xIJBlbjg4)
 > This video gives you an introduction of the meaning of kinematics and modeling and will present you how his videos will be strucured.